pmazz/HomeAssistant-Config/.github/ISSUE_TEMPLATE/question.md

 ---

 **What is your question**
-A clear and concise question here.
+Write your question here (clear and concise pls).

 **Configuration file reference**
 If applicable, place here a reference on my configuration.